aaronstanek/PythonPasswordUtility/README.md

 password = passutil.generate_password(length, key, valid_chars)
 ```

-`length` is a nonnegative integer representing the number of characters in the generated password.
+`length` is a nonnegative `int` representing the number of characters in the generated password.

 `key` is of type `bytes`.
 Its length cannot be zero.
-This value will be incorporated
+This value will be used to key the
-throughout the password generation process.
+SHA hash function.

 `valid_chars` indicates which characters may appear in the output.
-It may be string of the same
+It may be a `str` of the same
-format as the character sets input of the command line mode.
-Or it may be a set of integers,
+format as the `<character set>` parameter of the command line mode.
+Or it may be a `set` of `int`,
 where the integers correspond to the ASCII values of the permitted characters.

-The function will output a UTF-8 encoded string.
+The function will output a `str` containing the password.